PaIIadium/nodejs-bot/README.md

 # How does it work?

 To implement the bot, the node-telegram-bot-api library was used.
 The bot instance is subscribed to the "text" event.
-The received message is sent to the inQueue [handler](https://github.com/PaIIadium/nodejs-bot/blob/master/handler.js) method.
+The received message is sent to the onMessage [handler](https://github.com/PaIIadium/nodejs-bot/blob/master/handler.js) method.
 Depending on the commands, different functions are executed from the [commands.js](https://github.com/PaIIadium/nodejs-bot/blob/master/commands.js) file.

 # Where are the bot settings stored?